 Beautiful animals for the whole family to enjoy!

-Our animals are located across the parking lot in the white fence area where you can pet and feed them through the fence.
-All our animals are all girls.
-There are three mini goats and three alpacas.
+Our current animals are located across the parking lot in the white fence area where you can pet and feed them through the fence.
+ONLY FEED THEM OUR APPROVED ALPACA PELLET, SOLD INSIDE.
+We have 3 female mini goats and 6 female alpaca's.

-Our Alpaca’s are Roselita (Grey & White), Rosetta (White), and Indie (Red Brown with white spot on face).
+Our Alpaca's are: Rosetta, Doris, Jeanne, Whitney, Pollyanna & Oprah.
 Alpacas are charming and valuable members of the Camelid family.
 Alpacas are prized for their luxurious and costly fiber, which is harvested by shearing once a year.
 We will be selling our Alpaca fiber and dryer balls at the cashier area along with stuffed animals.
 The Alpaca gestation period is 11 months.
 The baby is called a Cria.
 Alpacas are a herd animal and are native to the Andes Mountains of South America where they are used for their fiber and their meat.
 Alpacas are very gentle, clean animals and make wonderful pets.

 Our goats are Norwegian Dwarf mini goats.
 They all have names and are very friendly.
 Goats are hard to keep cause like kids they get into everything.
 Baby goats are called kids.
 People love goats.
 They are known to calm people.
 Some goats emit a high-pitched wale when something simply isn’t right.
 Each kid is very unique vocally, it’s one of the ways their mother can identify them when they’re born.